nevans/d_heap/README.md

 ## Time complexity analysis

+_n.b.
+Due to CPU pipelining, compiler loop unrolling, vector comparison instructions, etc, a simple analysis can be misleading as to actual run-time.
+If getting the last few percentage points of speed matters, then you need to run benchmarks tailored to your use-case on your own hardware._

-There are two fundamental heap operations: sift-up (used by push or decrease score) and sift-down (used by pop or delete or increase score).
-Each sift bubbles an item to its correct location in the tree.
+There are two fundamental operations which all heap manipulations are built
+upon: sift-up (used by push or decrease score) and sift-down (used by pop or delete or increase score).
+Each sift "bubbles" an item to its correct location in the tree.

 * A _d_-ary heap has `log n / log d` layers, so either sift performs as many as `log n / log d` writes, when a member sifts the entire length of the tree.